Some children may benefit from the movement of the horse during speech-language therapy sessions.

-Hippotherapy is a treatment strategy that uses equine movement to impact the child's system organization.
-The therapist uses the horse's movement to promote variations in the child's movement-- in order to provide natural prompts for speech and language.
+Hippotherapy is a treatment strategy that uses equine movement to affect the child's system organization.
+The therapist uses the horse's movement to promote variations in the child's movement.
+This movement provides natural prompts for speech and language.

-Hippotherapy can be an especially beneficial treatment strategy for the following areas:
+Hippotherapy is an especially beneficial treatment strategy for the following areas:

 Breath Support for Speech Production

 Speech Rate, Cadence/Rhythm, and Clarity

 Attention and Task Completion (for Language and Cognitive Processing)

 The horse's movement also positively affects other areas which can impact speech and language:

 Core Strength and Coordination (including Gross/Fine Motor Skills)

 Cathy uses hippotherapy as a fun and meaningful treatment strategy that supports the whole child during speech-language therapy.

 The horse's movement is organizing and motivating for children as they improve their communication skills.
 Cathy's sessions support a large age-range; please Contact Cathy with specific questions.